 Cindy Murphy, Executive Director

-Aileen Tschirlig, Co-Director of Education
+Aileen Tschirlig, Co-Clinical Director of Education Program

-Chris O’Toole, Director of Adult Services
+Chris O’Toole, Director of Adult Life Skills Program

 Management / Office Staff

 Barbara Leon, Business Manager

 Barbara Leon has more than 14 years of progressively responsible experience managing the overall business and administrative operations of The Comprehensive Learning Center (CLC).
 She has exceptional organization and leadership skills which promotes performance efficiencies in a manner that incorporates the program's vision and culture.
 Ms. Leon also provides direct support to the executive administration team and is a key component in driving sustainable development and long-term success.
 Ms. Leon's institutional knowledge, commitment and passion of CLC's mission has earned her the title "the glue that binds us together".
 Ms. Leon has 20+ years in business administration and has satisfactorily completed certification programs in Human Resources from Bucks County Community College.